 Data Type: container Minimum Occurrences: 0 Maximum Occurrences: 1 Parent: Vulnerability Children: Acknowledgement

 The optional element vuln:Acknowledgements is a container that holds one or more Acknowledgment containers, which contain recognition of external parties.
 This Acknowledgments container is different from the one at the document level because it is specifically related to the vulnerability in question.

+Visual Overview

+Map of some valid Acknowledgements configuration including the parent node (Vulnerability) — again with the node labeled {…} indicating further possible Acknowledgement subtrees: